 We won’t dispute the fact that 550 paracord is great.
-It has tons of uses, and is a bug out bag and disaster kit staple.
+It has tons of uses and is a bug out bag and disaster kit staple.
 If it is the only cordage in your bag, however, you may need to reconsider.
 There are many other types of cordage you could add to your arsenal, designed for all sorts of uses.
+Below we’ll cover the eight that matter most for survival.

 1/8 Bank Line